We are here to answer your questions!

-- Participants are required to submit all application documents by the designated dates outlined in the IsraelNow 2021 Registration Timeline.
-Acceptance may be at risk if materials are not submitted on time.
+- Complete and submit all application documents by the designated dates outlined in the IsraelNow Registration Timeline.

-- The information provided in all the registration components of IsraelNow must be truthful, complete, and accurate.
-Submitting inaccurate or incomplete information or omitting health or medication information which could affect a participant’s experience on IsraelNow, may place acceptance at risk, or be grounds for early dismissal from the program.
+- All information provided to IsraelNow must be truthful, complete, and accurate.
+Submitting inaccurate or incomplete information or omitting health or medication information may place acceptance at risk or be grounds for early dismissal from the program.

-- Participants are required to abide by the IsraelNow code of conduct.
+- Teens are required to abide by the IsraelNow Code of Conduct.

 You’re in luck!
-We’ve created this handy Packing List to help ensure participants have everything they may need on their upcoming journey!
+We have created a Packing List to help ensure participants have everything they may need on their upcoming journey!

 Yes!
 More importantly, eighth grade is the perfect time for your child to go to Israel.
 The impact IsraelNow has on your child’s Jewish identity will inform the decisions made throughout high school and college—from studying Hebrew to engaging in Jewish activities and social circles to college choices and everything in between.

 While family trips to Israel are a wonderful experience to share with your children, the peer experience provides a different type of immersive educational experience, much like camps and retreats.
 Experiencing Israel with peers and friends opens teenagers’ hearts and minds to absorb the experience in an entirely new way, which leads to a long-term impact on their Jewish identity.

 - Passport (must be valid for at least six months from trip return date)

 - Health History (to be completed by participant’s parent or guardian)

 - Physician’s Exam & Immunization Records (to be completed by participant’s physician)